-- Heart rate sensors can be used to assess excitement and arousal
+- Heart rate sensors can assess excitement and arousal.

-- Galvanic skin response (GSR) sensors can also be used to assess arousal
+- Galvanic skin response (GSR) sensors can assess arousal.

-- Respiration rate sensors can be used to assess the rate of breathing
+- Respiration rate sensors can assess the rate of breathing.

-- Electromyography can be used to measure muscle activation (including facial expressions)
+- Electromyography can measure muscle activation (including facial expressions).

-- Eyetrackers can be used to determine where players are looking on the screen
+- Eye trackers can determine where players are looking on the screen.

 - literature reviews of the existing research in the field